 During the bidding process and Auction, the Debtors continued to engage with the COH Group to improve the terms of the Initial COH Group Plan Proposal.
 As a result, in addition to the Final OWJ Bid and Final KPS Bid received in the Auction, the Debtors also simultaneously reviewed and considered a revised proposal made in parallel by the COH Group.
-On January 7, 2021, the Debtors received the Final COH Group Plan Proposal, which was a further revised written proposal from the COH Group that improve the terms of the Initial COH Group Plan Proposal.
+On January 7, 2021, the Debtors received the Final COH Group Plan Proposal, which was a further revised written proposal from the COH Group that improved the terms of the Initial COH Group Plan Proposal.

 After further deliberations pursuant to which the Debtors considered all of the proposals received, the Debtors determined that the Final COH Group Plan Proposal was higher and better than the Final KPS Bid.
-Accordingly, on January 11, 2021, after unanimous approval by the Board of Directors of GMI, ASASCO, and GMHI, the Debtors entered into the Plan
+Accordingly, on January 11, 2021, after unanimous approval by the Board of Directors of GMI, ASASCO, and GMHI, the Debtors entered into the Plan Support Agreement with the COH Group and the Consenting Noteholders to effectuate the transactions contemplated by the Final COH Group Plan Proposal, which are embodied in the Plan.